God’s guidance can really help us in our lives.

 3.2 How God tries to guide us

-- Closing doors,
+- Closing or opening doors,

-- Advice through other people,
+- Advice received through other people,

-- Warning about bad life choices,
+- Warnings about bad life choices.

 Essentially though, if you are open to the possibility of the Lord offering sound guidance to you, then you are well on your way to making use of it.